xpack/web-doxygen/website/docs/api/classes/translatordanish.md

-<p>This is used for translation of the word that will possibly be followed by a single name or by a list of names of the category.</p>
+This is used for translation of the word that will possibly be followed by a single name or by a list of names of the category.

-<p>Definition at line 1206 of file <a href="/web-doxygen/docs/api/files/src/translator-dk-h">translator_dk.h</a>.</p>
+Definition at line 1206 of file <a href="/web-doxygen/docs/api/files/src/translator-dk-h">translator_dk.h</a>.

 <div class="doxyProgramListing">